Sunday: 8:00 am and after Mass / Tuesday & Wednesday: 8:30 am (Confession also available upon request)

 We gladly welcome visitors and newcomers.
 At the same time, we respectfully remind them that to receive Our Lord in Holy Communion, one must be:

 - A baptized Catholic free from any mortal sin committed since one’s last confession

 - Fasting for three hours from any food and/or alcoholic beverage

 - One hour from any other beverage except water

 Out of respect for the True Presence of Our Lord in the Blessed Sacrament, and for the edification of our neighbor, we kindly request that all who come to our parish observe the basic traditional Catholic standards of dress for church attendance:

 - Women and girls must cover their heads.
-(Chapel veils or mantillas are available for loan in the vestibule.)
+(Chapel veils or mantillas are available for borrowing in the vestibule.)

 - Women and girls must wear dresses or skirts that cover the knee completely when standing or sitting.
 Slacks, shorts, sleeveless, tight or low-cut clothing, and dresses or skirts with long slits above the knees are not permitted.

 - It is recommended for men and boys to wear suit coats and ties for Sunday Mass.
 Jeans and other casual attire are inappropriate for attendance at church.